Elizabeth Vale

 Elizabeth Vale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 7.4%, significantly lower than the Australian average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common at 5.5%, followed by postgraduate qualifications (1.1%) and graduate diplomas (0.8%).
-Vocational credentials are prominent, with 33.4% of residents aged 15 and above holding them, including advanced diplomas (5.8%) and certificates (27.6%).
+The area's university qualification rate is 7.4%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common among qualifications, at 5.5%, followed by postgraduate qualifications (1.1%) and graduate diplomas (0.8%).
+Vocational credentials are prevalent, with 33.4% of residents aged 15+ holding them, including advanced diplomas (5.8%) and certificates (27.6%).
+Educational participation is high, with 33.0% of residents currently enrolled in formal education, comprising 13.9% in primary, 8.6% in secondary, and 2.8% in tertiary education.

-Educational participation is high, with 33.0% of residents currently enrolled in formal education.
+Educational participation is notably high, with 33.0% of residents currently enrolled in formal education.
 This includes 13.9% in primary education, 8.6% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education